zulip/zulip/tools/droplets/README.md

 for hackathon, GCI, or sprint participants.

-The machines (droplets) have been generously provided by [Digital Ocean](https://www.digitalocean.com/) to help Zulip contributors get up and running as easily as possible.
-Thank you Digital Ocean!
+The machines (droplets) have been generously provided by [DigitalOcean](https://www.digitalocean.com/) to help Zulip contributors get up and running as easily as possible.
+Thank you DigitalOcean!

-The `create.py` create uses the Digital Ocean API to quickly create new virtual machines (droplets) with the Zulip dev server already configured.
+The `create.py` create uses the DigitalOcean API to quickly create new virtual machines (droplets) with the Zulip dev server already configured.

-## Step 1: Join Zulip Digital Ocean team
+## Step 1: Join Zulip DigitalOcean team

-We have created a team on Digital Ocean for Zulip mentors.
+We have created a team on DigitalOcean for Zulip mentors.
 Ask Rishi or Tim to be added.
-You need access to the team so you can create your Digital Ocean API token.
+You need access to the team so you can create your DigitalOcean API token.

-## Step 2: Create your Digital Ocean API token
+## Step 2: Create your DigitalOcean API token

-Once you've been added to the Zulip team, [login](https://cloud.digitalocean.com/droplets) to the Digital Ocean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Zulip team.** (It should look something like [this][image-zulip-team]).
+Once you've been added to the Zulip team, [login](https://cloud.digitalocean.com/droplets) to the DigitalOcean control panel and [create your personal API token][do-create-api-token]. **Make sure you create your API token under the Zulip team.** (It should look something like [this][image-zulip-team]).